 Intro Psych is arguably psychology’s most prolific and consequential courses.
 This page serves to collect the scholarship of teaching and learning related to Intro Psych.
-The page is divided into categories representing the main areas of research in the field, providing key references for each.
+Literature Central is divided into categories representing the main areas of research in the field, providing key references for each.

 American Psychological Association.
 (2014).
 Strengthening the Common Core of the Introductory Psychology Course.
 Washington, DC: American Psychological Association, Board of Educational Affairs.
 Retrieved from www.apa.org/ed/governance/bea/intro-psych-report.pdf

 Gurung, R. A., Hackathorn, J., Enns, C., Frantz, S., Cacioppo, J. T., Loop, T., & Freeman, J. E. (2016).
 Strengthening introductory psychology: A new model for teaching the introductory course.
 American Psychologist, 71(2), 112-124. doi:10.1037/a0040012

 Each link below has a list of key research citations.

 – Class Size

 – Model Teaching